 - It is essential that Governments commit to the development of a centralised service that enables the community, General Practitioners and primary care providers mainstream services to seek advice, information and referral pathways to all available services, anywhere at any time.
 Update – Limited discussion has been observed around this centralised service and MHCT and TMHLF will continue to review the best avenues to advocate for positive change in this space.
 We hope to see the Integration Task Force announce some tangible change in December 2018.

-If you have any questions about Sector Development or the Tasmanian Mental Health Leaders’ Forum (TMHLF), please contact our Sector Development Lead, Meegan Davies firstname.lastname@example.org
+If you have any questions about Sector Development, the Tasmanian Mental Health Leaders’ Forum (TMHLF) or our current initiatives, please contact our Sector Development Lead, Meegan Davies email@example.com